HybridDog/linemaker/README.md

 I'm wondering, what happens if you have a linemaker tool in the next slot and another one in the third one?

 TODO:
 — find out why the fist objects of the line don't always exist
+— test it in survival mode